-2 NADIA AKIL Vice Chairperson of the Board of Directors Master's degree from New York's Columbia University School of International and Public Affairs, with a concentration in Business and Finance.
+2 Nadia Akil Vice Chairperson of the Board of Directors Master's degree from New York's Columbia University School of International and Public Affairs, with a concentration in Business and Finance.
 Bachelor's degree in International Affairs from Georgetown University in Washington D.C.
 Nadia Akil is the Vice Chairperson and CEO of UPAC.
 Since having been appointed to this position in 2012, she has been responsible for the overall operations of UPAC in Kuwait, including managing its three BOT contracts within the airport.
-Nadia is also involved in the investment and development of Reem Mall in Abu Dhabi, which is set to become the regions first fully digitized omnichannel offering.
+Nadia is also involved in the investment and development of Reem Mall in Abu Dhabi, which is set to become the region's first fully digitized omnichannel offering.
 Previously, Akil held various positions at Agility, and last served as a Director on Agility's Executive Projects Team.
 In this role, she concentrated on identifying growth areas, business development opportunities and operational efficiencies.
 Prior to Agility, Akil was part of the Global Wealth Management Group at Citigroup in London.
-In 2023, Nadia was selected by Forbes Middle East among the list of the 100 most powerful businesswomen in the Middle East.
-3 ZUHAIR AL-ZAMEL Independent Member Bachelor's degree in Electrical Engineering from the University of California at Santa Barbara (UCSB) 1974.
+In 2023, Nadia was selected by Forbes Middle East among the list of the one hundred most powerful businesswomen in the Middle East.
+On September 30, 2024, Ms. Nadia Akil submitted her resignation from her position as Vice Chairman and CEO of the Company, with her last working day in both positions being December 31, 2024, to devote herself to a leadership position within the Group.
+3 Zuhair Al-Zamel Independent Member Bachelor's degree in Electrical Engineering from the University of California at Santa Barbara (UCSB) 1974.
 Zuhair Al Zamel has been a member of UPAC'S Board of Directors since 2008.
 Al Zamel held various positions with the Directorate General of Civil Aviation (DGCA) for over 30 years, and most recently as Vice General Director of Civil Aviation for Airport Affairs.
 He also served as a Consultant for National Aviation Services (NAS) from 2009 until 2015.
-4 MAJED AL-AJEEL Non-Executive Member Master's degree in planning and a bachelor's degree in architecture from the Catholic University of America.
+4 Majed Al-Ajeel Non-Executive Member Master's degree in planning and a bachelor's degree in architecture from the Catholic University of America.
 Majed Al Ajeel has been a UPAC board member since 2005.
 He has also held various prominent positions most notably as Chairman of Burgan Bank from 2010 until 2022.
-He also served as the Chairman and Member of the Kuwait Banking Association during that period, and previously held leading positions such as Vice Chairperson and CEO of UPAC and served as a member of the Board of Directors of various other companies.
-5 HASSAN EL-HOURY Non-Executive Member Masters of Business Administration (MBA) from the University of Pennsylvania's Wharton School of Business and a bachelor's degree from the American University of Beirut.
+He also served as the Chairman and Member of the Kuwait Banking Association during that period and previously held leading positions such as Vice Chairperson and CEO of UPAC and served as a member of the Board of Directors of various other companies.
+5 Hassan El-Houry Non-Executive Member Masters of Business Administration (MBA) from the University of Pennsylvania's Wharton School of Business and a bachelor's degree from the American University of Beirut.
 Hassan El Houry is currently the Chairman of Menzies Aviation, the world's largest aviation services Company by number of countries served and the leading service partner to the world's airports and airlines.
-Hassan was Group CEO of National Aviation Services (NAS) from 2009 and he spearheaded the Company's expansion into Africa, Asia, and the Middle East to become NAS and Menzies an integrated global entity in the name of Menzies.
+Hassan was Group CEO of National Aviation Services (NAS) from 2009, and he spearheaded the Company's expansion into Africa, Asia, and the Middle East to become NAS and Menzies an integrated global entity in the name of Menzies.
 Hassan also is currently Chairman of the Board of Directors of National Real Estate Company (NREC) and Royal Aviation (UPAC subsidiary).
 In 2014, Hassan was honored by the World Economic Forum in Davos as a Young Global Leader given his experience and contributions in the field of aviation and airport services.
 Hassan is also a member in the Young Presidents Organization (YPO) and serves as the director of the Wharton Alumni Club in the Middle East.